Updated: March 20th, 2022

 Located in Cardston, Alberta is the Remington Carriage Museum, which is home to more than 270 carriages and is the largest of its kind in the world.
 Upon entering the museum, you’ll be transported back to the late 1800s and early 1900s, getting a glimpse of carriages that carried pioneers as well as the rich and famous.

-Getting to Alberta
+How to Get to Alberta

 If you’re a visitor looking for different ways of getting to Alberta, here’s some practical advice on how to get here.